fedex81/helios/README.md

 A Java-based multi-system emulator.

-Initially created as a Sega Megadrive/Genesis and then evolved to emulate the following systems are currently emulated:
+Initially created as a Sega Megadrive/Genesis and then evolved to emulate the following systems:
 - Sega Megadrive/Genesis
+- Sega Master System/Game Gear
 - Sega Sg-1000
 - Colecovision
 - MSX v1
-- Sega Master System

 # How to Run
 Requires java 8+ installed.